webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Machine-Enhancement.md

 ---
 aliases:
 - Machine Enhancement
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/0
-  -
+- Ability/Tier/High
-type:
-  -
+- Ability/Categories/Meta
 ---

-### Machine Enhancement
+## Machine Enhancement

-Any time you use Effort on an Intellect action, add one of the following enhancements to the action (your choice):

--   Free level of Effort
--   Automatic minor effect
+Any time you use Effort on an Intellect action, add one of the following enhancements to the action (your choice): Free level of Effort Automatic minor effect Enabler.

-Enabler.